Supra Multisig Guide

 • create_transaction: An owner can initiate a multisig transaction by providing the entire transaction payload.

-• A unique transaction ID is assigned to every newly proposed transaction.
+• A unique transaction Sequence ID is assigned to every newly proposed transaction.

 • approve: Other owners can approve the pending transaction by submitting their approval with the transaction ID.